openhab/org.openhab.binding.zwave/doc/zwaveme/zmekfobs_0_0.md

 ## Overview

-The Z-Wave.Me Key Fob is a Z-Wave device that can both control other Z-Wave devices and activate predefined scenes in an IP gateway.
+<p&gtThe Z-Wave.Me Key Fob is a Z-Wave device that can both control other Z-Wave devices and activate predefined scenes in an IP gateway.
 Although it is controlling other devices the fob can?t act as Z-Wave network controller (primary or secondary) and will always need a Z-Wave network controller to be included into a Z-Wave network.
-The Key Fob can be used in five different modes that are picked by configuration commands:

-  1. Direct Control of associated Devices with On/Off/Dim commands
-  2. Direct Control of associated Devices with On/Off commands
+The Key Fob can be used in five different modes that are picked by configuration commands:</p&gt <ol&gt<li&gtDirect Control of associated Devices with On/Off/Dim commands</li&gt <li&gtDirect Control of associated Devices with On/Off commands</li&gt <li&gtSwitch All On/Off</li&gt <li&gtScene Activation in IP Gateway</li&gt <li&gtDirect Activation of preconfigured Scenes</li&gt <li&gtDirect Control of Devices in proximity</li&gt </ol&gt
-  3. Switch All On/Off
-  4. Scene Activation in IP Gateway
-  5. Direct Activation of preconfigured Scenes
-  6. Direct Control of Devices in proximity

 ### Inclusion Information

-  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
-Management mode will time out after 10 sec
-  2. Button 3 confirms standard inclusion/exclusion by a primary controller,
+<ol&gt<li&gtPushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec</li&gt <li&gt Button 3 confirms standard inclusion/exclusion by a primary controller,</li&gt </ol&gt

 ### Exclusion Information

-  1. Pushing all four buttons for 5 sec. will turn the fob into management mode.
-Management mode will time out after 10 sec
-  2. Button 3 confirms standard inclusion/exclusion by a primary controller,
+<ol&gt<li&gtPushing all four buttons for 5 sec. will turn the fob into management mode.
+Management mode will time out after 10 sec</li&gt <li&gt Button 3 confirms standard inclusion/exclusion by a primary controller,</li&gt </ol&gt

 ### Wakeup Information